 These apps are usually free.
 Using them, people can see how many cameras are connected to their system, receive alert notifications, review captured footage, control pan/tilt of their cameras, and many other things, not to mention they can do it from a remote location.

 Many security cameras on the market have facial recognition too.
 This is how it works.
-The camera can self-teach itself who are your family members, and who are the regular visitors at your home.
+The camera can self-teach itself who are your family members, and who are the regular visitors to your home.
 This way, they will only give you alerts only when an unknown face is detected.

 Motion Detection is the latest innovation in the security sector.
 It usually works as a trigger.
 The underlying motive for motion detection is two-fold.